kasramp/Spring-Data-ElasticSearch-Example/README.md

 ## How to run

-The first thing to do is to start ElasticSearch.
+The first thing to do is to start Elasticsearch.
 For that you can use the `docker-compose` file in this project and run it like this:

 ```bash
 $ docker-compose -f docker-compose up -d
 ```

-It brings ElasticSearch up on a single node cluster with the cluser name `elasticsearch`.
+It brings Elasticsearch up on a single node cluster with the cluser name `elasticsearch`.

 Then you can run the application like below: